MVrachev/Object-oriented-programming--OOP-/Project OOP/README.md

 # English

 I must admit that the project is not fully completed.
 The unfinished part of the project is mostly connected with files.
-The whole work with polymorphism  is finished.
-It is a final project of my Object oriented programming university course in St. Kliment Ohridski university of Sofia.
+The whole work with polymorphism  is finished and implemented.
+That's a console application which is the final project of my Object oriented programming university course in St. Kliment Ohridski university of Sofia.
 It is finished by the date of: 05.07.2016.

 **The way your program shoud work**